How To Talk To Someone If You Suspect They Have A Problem

 I struggled with whether it was my place to say anything.
 I had only talked with her over DM a handful of times and we certainly didn’t have a close relationship where this type of conversation would be entirely appropriate.
 I went back and forth and also brought it up with my therapist because I often need a rational, third-party opinion.
 In the end, I never said anything, which still bothered me, and had to unfollow her on Instagram because it was not my responsibility and was taking up a lot of my mental energy.
 It may sound harsh, but we basically had no relationship and it wasn’t my job to fix her.
 Right before I did that I saw that she entered a treatment program.

 That being said, there ARE appropriate times to reach out to loved ones, friends, coworkers, etc. if you suspect they may have a problem.
-There are varying levels of what’s appropriate based on your relationship with that person, and I wanted to share some tips of how to approach the situation in case you ever find yourself there.
+There are varying levels of what’s appropriate based on your relationship with that person, and I want to share some tips of how to approach the situation in case you ever find yourself there.
+Here are my best tips on how to talk to someone if you suspect they have a problem.

 First of all, make sure to talk to the person one on one.
-Confronting them in a group (unless you’re working with trained professionals in the form of an intervention) can go horribly wrong and will almost undoubtedly result in defensiveness.
+Confronting them in a group (unless you’re working with trained professionals in the form of an intervention) can go horribly wrong and will almost undoubtedly result in defensiveness and shutting down.
 Make sure they are free of any substances and operating with a clear head.
 This will make them more receptive to what you have to say and more likely to remember it.

 Express your concern by letting them know you care about them, but that you’ve noticed that their behavior has been off.
 “I want you know that I’m concerned about how you’ve been acting recently.
 It doesn’t seem like you.”